LassoSoft/LassoGuide/lasso_guide_source/lasso_guide_book/foreword.rst

 Although other languages have become known as the more "popular" languages, the criteria used to measure popularity have rarely been challenged.
-Lasso came out of the Mac world---a world filled with artists, educators and medical practitioners---in the nascent days of the Internet.
+Lasso came out of the Mac world---a world filled with artists, educators, and medical practitioners---in the nascent days of the Internet.
 It has been used by a wide variety of people, whether they be occasional programmers, hard-core developers or anything in between.
 It has been used to create systems which support and manage the Internet, to drive billions of dollars in sales, and to monitor simple everyday life events.

-Lasso presented the world with a novel and logical way to script, develop and write code poetry.
+Lasso presented the world with a novel and logical way to script, develop, and write code poetry.
 Tens of thousands of people owe their livelihoods to Lasso, and almost all live their lives unaware of Lasso's importance.
 Lasso has become a foundation block of the world's digital future, steadily inspiring joy and